 These are contraceptive pills containing hormones oestrogen and progestogen.
-These can be taken for 21 days with a break of 7 days when you will have a period and then repeat the cycle.
+These can be taken for 21 days with a break of 7 days when you will have a bleed and then repeat the cycle.
 You can also take 3 packets of the pills continuously without having a 7 day break in between.
-You can have the 7 day break after the third packet when you will have a period.
+You can have the 7 day break after the third packet when you will have a bleed.
 Some women can get breast tenderness, nausea or fluid retention with these tablets but it usually settles with time.

 Oral Progestogen (Norethisterone):

 You can take these tablets 2 to 3 times a day from the 5th to the 26th day of your cycle.
 This prevents the lining of the womb from growing quickly but this will not work as a contraceptive.
 Some women can get breast tenderness, nausea or acne with these tablets but these usually settle with time.

 This prevents the lining of the womb from growing quickly and also acts as a contraceptive.
 The injection has to be repeated every 13 weeks.
 Women can get irregular bleeding initially with this method but later most women stop having periods.